argoproj-labs/argocd-operator/docs/reference/argocd.md

 Processors.Operation | 10 | The number of operation processors.
 Processors.Status | 20 | The number of status processors.
 Resources | [Empty] | The container compute resources.
 LogLevel | info | The log level to be used by the ArgoCd Application Controller component.
+Valid options are info, error, and warn.

 ### Controller Example